How to Get a Car Insurance Refund, Let’s Get That Money Back in Your Pocket

 How to Get a Refund on Your Car Insurance

 So, you’ve moved to a new city, have a shorter commute, or sold your old car.
-Life is full of changes, and they can alter various aspects of your life… including your auto insurance needs.
+Life is full of changes, and they can alter various aspects of your life… including your auto insurance coverage needs.

 You may also need to cancel or switch policies if you’re getting rid of a vehicle or even reduce your coverage if you’re driving fewer miles a year.